Title and statement of responsibility area

 The photographic slides that comprise ET-18 are believed to have been taken to document Fort Edmonton Park and John Walter Museum.
 At some point they were sent to the Parks and Recreation Department library, which in turn transferred them to the City of Edmonton Archives.

 Scope and content

-The sub-series also includes photographs taken by Fort Edmonton Park staff of the John Walter Museum site and the construction of the Park, the C.W.
-Cross Residence at 12729 Stony Plain Road, the first Rutherford House as it was being restored in the Park, the McCauley House at 10042 92 Street, general shots of Riverdale and the Edmonton skyline, and an interior photo of the Ukrainian Bookstore.
+The sub-series also includes photographs taken of Fort Edmonton Park, John Walter Museum, the Historical Exhibits Building, the Cromdale Warehouse (former Cromdale Bus Barns), the Nature Centre, the C.W.
+Cross Residence at 12729 Stony Plain Road, the McCauley House at 10042 92 Street, general shots of Riverdale and the Edmonton skyline, and an interior photo of the Ukrainian Bookstore.

 Immediate source of acquisition